ansible-collections/amazon.aws/docs/amazon.aws.ec2_elb_lb_module.rst

                         </ul>
                 </td>
                 <td>
                         <div>The scheme to use when creating the ELB.
-For a private VPC-visible ELB use &#x27;internal&#x27;.
-If you choose to update your scheme with a different value the ELB will be destroyed and recreated.
-To update scheme you must use the option wait.</div>
+For a private VPC-visible ELB use <code>internal</code>.</div>
+                        <div>If you choose to update your scheme with a different value the ELB will be destroyed and recreated.
+To update scheme you must use the option <em>wait</em>.</div>
                 </td>
             </tr>
             <tr>